How Sunshine (UV Rays) Damage Asphalt Shingles

 There are a couple of ways you can protect your roof against excessive heat:

-• Proper Ventilation: Properly ventilated roofs can go a long way toward keeping your roof cool.
+• Proper Ventilation: Properly ventilated roofs can help keep your roof cool.
 However, it would be best to pump cool air into these upper building portions to help the shingles retain as much moisture as possible in the hot sun.

-• Roofing Inspections: Of course, doing an inspection or hiring a professional to inspect your roof before the summer months can save you from a world of trouble.
+• Roofing Inspections: Inspecting or hiring a professional to inspect your roof before the summer months can save you from a world of trouble.

 UV Damage

-In essence, UV rays cause oxidative damage that changes the molecular structure of the shingle.
-Usually, this means a breakdown of the materials that protect the shingle and the roof.
+In essence, UV rays cause oxidative damage that changes the molecular structure of the shingles, often resulting in the breakdown of the materials that protect the shingles and the roof.

 Apart from using special shingles with high UV resistance, there isn’t much you can do to combat this problem.
 But, as always, frequent inspections can prevent more significant issues.

-Another option is to use a different roofing material on your residential or commercial property, mainly if you live in a sweltering climate.
+Another option is to use a different roofing material on your residential or commercial property, especially if you live in a sweltering climate.

 Weakened Shingles

 Granule loss is one of the most common problems with asphalt shingles.
-The granules on the shingle’s top layer protect them and make them so resilient.
+The granules on the shingle’s top layer protect it and make it resilient.

-However, excessive UV radiation and dry conditions can cause granule loss by drying up the shingle and robbing its protective oils and moisture.
+However, excessive UV radiation and dry conditions can cause granule loss by drying out the shingle and robbing it of its protective oils and moisture.

 How to Address UV Ray Damage for Asphalt Shingles